 A: Yes - the gluten in the flour does cause them to shrink up a bit when they hit the hot pan.
 As far as I know, there's really nothing you can do about that.

-I have had other readers tell me that they’ve added more butter to the recipe, which might help.
-Fat interferes with gluten development so it’s possible you’ll get less shrinkage with a bit more butter.
-In terms of them being too dry – the dough should be slightly sticky.
+I have had other readers tell me that they've added more butter to the recipe, which might help.
+Fat interferes with gluten development so it's possible you'll get less shrinkage with a bit more butter.

-If it ever seems too dry, just add a few more drops of water until it’s soft and smooth and a bit tacky.
-If you’re using a stand mixer, the dough should clear the sides of the bowl but stick to the bottom a bit.
+Also keep in mind that the dough should be slightly sticky.
+If it ever seems too dry, just add a few more drops of water until it's soft and smooth and a bit tacky.
+If you're using a stand mixer, the dough should clear the sides of the bowl but stick to the bottom a bit.

 A: If I want to keep the tortillas warm for a while after baking, I usually stack them as I cook them and then wrap them in aluminum foil.
 They'll stay warm for a while on their own if they are wrapped in foil, but you can also put them in a 350 degree oven for a few minutes to re-warm them.